 She has been on a 2 year treatment plan for Cardiomyopathy (Supraventricular Tachycardia, Global Hypokinesis, and 20% Ejection Fraction initially), abnormally low blood pressure.
 Fortunately, with lots of testing, monitoring and medicine her heart has improved.
 But the list of medical problems still seems so long even she has a hard time remembering them all!

 Cassandra continued to work full-time as a Real Estate Appraiser as well as donate her spare time to volunteer work over the years since her initial diagnoses back in 2009.
 She has volunteered at her children's schools, at one of the local theatres, and she loves volunteer teaching ESL to local non-native English speakers.
-She also facilitated a Support Group for Patients with Fibromyalgia and other Auto-Immune Disorders from 2[phone redacted].
+She also facilitated a Support Group for Patients with Fibromyalgia and other Auto-Immune Disorders from 2014-2017.

 But, her deteriorating condition in the last year has meant that she had to quit working in June 2017 per her doctor’s recommendation.
 That loss of income has hit her family hard and subsequently has affected her ability to continue receiving medical care.